Ujjaval1606/UjjavalBookStore/UjjavalBookStore/README.txt

 Added a new class file to the .Models project and modify 1211
 Updated ApplicationDbContext.cs and added using statement, Re-ran the add-migration and reviewed the changes to the AddCategoryToDb.
+1218
+Created new folders Repository and IRepository in .DataAccess Project and Created new IRepository.cs file in same folder 1225
+Added new Repository and modify it from BlackBoard File that was given.